HNStaggs/AB-Test-Case/README.md

 ### Research Questions & Hypotheses
 1. Which website layout leads to higher sale conversion?
-   a.
+   \na.
 Null hypothesis: There is no difference in order frequency between the two website versions.
-   b.
+   \nb.
 Alternative hypothesis: There is a difference in order frequency between the two website versions.
 2. Which website layout is more efficient, in terms of time spent on website, for customers?
-   a.
+   \na.
 Null hypothesis: There is no difference in site navigation time between the two website versions.
-   b.
+   \nb.
 Alternative hypothesis: There is a difference in site navigation time between the two website versions.

 ### Success Metrics
 - Primary: Sale conversion rate